TheItalianDataGuy/SQL-project/README.md

 # Student Management System

 This project is a **Student Management System** built using Python and the PyQt6 framework.
-The application provides a GUI for managing student records, including adding, editing, searching, and deleting student data stored in a MySQL database.
+The application provides a GUI for managing student records, including adding, editing, searching, and deleting student data stored in a MySQL and SQLite database.

 ## Features